mk-runner/EVOKE/README.md

 - The code, checkpoints, and generated radiology reports are coming soon.

 ## Multi-view CXR
 Multi-view CXR aggregates studies with multiple views from both MIMIC-CXR [1] and IU X-ray [2].

+- Regarding radiographs, they can be obtained from [physionet](https://physionet.org/content/mimic-cxr-jpg/2.1.0/) and [NIH](https://openi.nlm.nih.gov/faq#collection).
+The file structure for storing these images can be represented as:

+files/
+├── p10
+├── p11
+├── p12
+├── p13
+├── p14
+├── p15
+├── p16
+├── p17
+├── p18
+├── p19
+└── NLMCXR_png

-The dataset can be downloaded in [huggingface 🤗](https://huggingface.co/datasets/MK-runner/Multi-view-CXR).
+- As for radiology reports, they can be downloaded in [huggingface 🤗](https://huggingface.co/datasets/MK-runner/Multi-view-CXR).

 ## Two-view CXR
 Two-view CXR is a variant of Multi-view CXR that includes only two views per study.
 The dataset can be downloaded in [huggingface 🤗](https://huggingface.co/datasets/MK-runner/Multi-view-CXR).